OZDevOps/challenge/README.md

 Start all the vms with Vagrant

     vagrant up  (or vagrant up web01 ; vagrant up web02; vagrant up haproxy)

+( Notes: If you find some services don't run properly, run `vagrant provision BOXNAME` again, it will fix this issue)

 Test the load balancer from your favorite web browser